Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 - From St. Louis, Missouri: Approximately 5 hours

 - From Dallas, Texas: Approximately 5 hours and 30 minutes

 Where to Stay in Northwest Arkansas

 21c Museum Hotel Bentonville

-If you are looking for an intriguing and hospitable place to relax after spending some time touring, 21c Museum Hotel Bentonville will immediately make you feel at home.
+If you are looking for a fun and hospitable place to relax after spending some time touring, 21c Museum Hotel Bentonville will immediately make you feel at home.

 Each one of the 21c Museum Hotel properties offers a contemporary art museum, paired with a boutique hotel and chef-driven restaurant to provide you a compelling and unique experience during your stay.

 The 21c Museum Hotel Bentonville is no less, captivating guests with its Southern charm and encouraging each guest to open their eyes to a new world of contemporary art, flavorful dishes, artistically posh pet-friendly rooms, and so much more.